 Navigate your way around the seating area, and follow the signs to Pokfield Road till you arrive at Pik Shan Path.

-Quick detour to the Belcher’s Falls
+A quick detour to Belcher’s Falls

 Although the cascading falls don’t look impressive when you first approach them.
-My advice is to walk up besides them.
+My advice is to walk up beside them.
 It almost feels like a neverending stairway up the cascades.
 The multilayer Belcher’s Falls are quite a picturesque location!

 Finish at Pokfulam Road near HKU MTR